jadf9010/SSH-key-connecting-bitbucket/README.md

 -
 You can now open source tree and clone a branch.

+TIPS
+-
+This show all the identities that has the agent.
+> ssh-add -L

 Troubleshooting
   -
 **How to permanently add a private key with ssh-add on MacOS?**